 Using the right people for the job is important as it could help eliminate the above challenges.
 Therefore, it is important that the team that services your facility is well trained in professional pest control practices and integrated pest management.
 Trained professionals can carry out inspections, develop the right program and utilize the right materials to deliver an effective treatment that is closely monitored for effectiveness.
 Some pest control companies invest in the right equipment and pest control products but sometimes fail to invest in the proper training of the team.
 Further, the facility manager in many instances does not verify the training and competency of the team providing treatment.

 ENGAGING THE RIGHT PEST CONTROL COMPANY

-Engaging the right pest control company by the facility manager will minimize all pitfalls in pest control at facilities.
+Engaging the right pest control company by the facility manager will minimize all pitfalls in the pest control at facilities.
 However, the selection process often fails to consider the pitfalls of pest control.
 Sometimes the decision to engage is made purely on price.
-The facility manager often see savings in costs by this approach.
+The facility manager often sees savings in costs by this approach.
 The damage of such a decision begins to show only later with the pitfalls becoming obvious.
 Then it begins to cost the facility manager much more by way of damaged reputation and increased cost in switching providers.